-- Outline the importance of collaboration and communication among the interprofessional team to emphasize lifestyle changes and close follow-up to improve outcomes for patients affected by polycystic ovarian syndrome.
+Outline the importance of collaboration and communication among the interprofessional team to emphasize lifestyle changes and close follow-up to improve patient outcomes affected by polycystic ovarian syndrome.

-Polycystic ovarian syndrome (PCOS) is the most common endocrine pathology in the reproductive age female around the world.
+Polycystic ovarian syndrome (PCOS) is the most common endocrine pathology in females of reproductive worldwide.
 Stein and Leventhal initially described it in 1935.
-The prevalence ranges around 5% to 15% depending on the diagnostic criteria applied.
+The prevalence ranges between 5% and 15% depending on the diagnostic criteria applied.
 It is widely accepted among specialty society guidelines that the diagnosis of PCOS must be based on the presence of at least two of the following three criteria: chronic anovulation, hyperandrogenism (clinical or biological), and polycystic ovaries.
-It is a diagnosis of exclusion and disorders that mimic clinical features of PCOS must be excluded.
+It is a diagnosis of exclusion, and disorders that mimic clinical features of PCOS must be excluded.
 These include thyroid disease, hyperprolactinemia, and non-classical congenital adrenal hyperplasia.
 Selected patients may need more extensive workup if clinical features suggest other causes.

 Two popular hypotheses postulate that individuals with a genetic predisposition exposed to certain environmental factors lead to the expression of PCOS features.
-Most common environmental factors include obesity and insulin resistance.
+The most common environmental factors include obesity and insulin resistance.
 Some hypotheses also include fetal androgen exposure.

-PCOS is the most common endocrine pathology in the reproductive-aged female around the world.
-The prevalence ranges around 5% to 15% depending on the diagnostic criteria.
-Rotterdam criteria include a broader prevalence than National Institute of Health 1990 Criteria.
-Based on the NIH 2012 workshop report, it is estimated that PCOS affects about 5 million reproductive-aged females in the United States, and the cost to the healthcare system for diagnosing and treating PCOS is approximate $4 billion annually not including the cost of serious comorbidities associated with PCOS.
+As already mentioned, PCOS is the most common endocrine pathology in reproductive-aged females worldwide, affecting between 5% and 15% of females depending on the diagnostic criteria.
+Rotterdam criteria include a broader prevalence than the National Institute of Health 1990 Criteria.
+Based on the NIH 2012 workshop report, it is estimated that PCOS affects about 5 million reproductive-aged females in the United States.
+The cost to the healthcare system for diagnosing and treating PCOS is approximately $4 billion annually, not including the cost of serious comorbidities associated with PCOS.

 PCOS is a hyperandrogenic state with oligo-anovulation that cannot be explained by any other disorder.
 It is a diagnosis of exclusion.
 Nevertheless, it accounts for the majority of hyperandrogenic presentations.

 Nearly all causes of PCOS are due to functional ovarian hyperandrogenism (FOH).
 Two-thirds of PCOS presentations have typical functional ovarian hyperandrogenism, characterized by dysregulation of androgen secretion with an over-response of 17-hydroxyprogesterone (17-OHP) to gonadotropin stimulation.
-The remaining PCOS with atypical FOH lack of overresponse of 17-OHP, but testosterone elevation can detect it after the suppression of adrenal androgen production.
+The remaining PCOS with atypical FOH lack of overresponse of 17-OHP, but testosterone elevation can detect it after suppressing adrenal androgen production.
 About 3% of PCOS patients have a related isolated functional adrenal hyperandrogenism.
-The rest of PCOS cases are mild.
+The remainder of PCOS cases is mild.
 These lack evidence of steroid secretory abnormalities; most of these patients are obese, which practitioners postulate accounts for their atypical PCOS.
-Specific testing for FOH subpopulation has low clinical utility in our present day.
+Specific testing for the FOH subpopulation has low clinical utility in our present day.

 Functional ovarian hyperandrogenism PCOS presents with the primary features: hyperandrogenism, oligo anovulation, and polycystic ovaries morphology.
 Functional ovarian hyperandrogenism is multifactorial, with a combination of hereditable and environmental factors.
-Causes for this dysregulation include insulin excess, which is known to sensitize the ovary to luteinizing hormone (LH), by interfering with the process of homologous desensitization to LH in normal ovulation cycle, as well as, intrinsic imbalance among intraovarian regulatory systems.
-Theca cells in PCOS have overexpression of most steroidogenic enzymes and proteins involved in androgen synthesis, which suggested a prominent abnormality at the level and activity of steroidogenic enzymes including P450c17, which has been highly identified.
+Causes for this dysregulation include insulin excess, which is known to sensitize the ovary to luteinizing hormone (LH) by interfering with the process of homologous desensitization to LH in the normal ovulation cycle as well as an intrinsic imbalance among intraovarian regulatory systems.
+Theca cells in PCOS have overexpression of most steroidogenic enzymes and proteins involved in androgen synthesis, which suggested a prominent abnormality at the level and activity of steroidogenic enzymes, including P450c17, which has been highly identified.
 Granulosa cells prematurely luteinize primarily as a result of androgen and insulin excess.

-Ovarian hormonal dysregulation alters the pulsatile gonadotropin-releasing hormone (GnRH) release may lead to a relative increase in LH versus follicle-stimulating hormone (FSH) biosynthesis and secretion.
-LH stimulates ovarian androgen production, while the relative decrease of FSH prevents adequate stimulation of aromatase activity within the granulosa cells, thereby decreasing androgen conversion to the potent estrogen estradiol.
+Ovarian hormonal dysregulation alters the pulsatile gonadotropin-releasing hormone (GnRH) release, potentially leading to a relative increase in LH versus follicle-stimulating hormone (FSH) biosynthesis and secretion.
+LH stimulates ovarian androgen production, while the relative decrease of FSH prevents adequate stimulation of aromatase activity within the granulosa cells, decreasing androgen conversion to the potent estrogen estradiol.
 This becomes a self-perpetuating noncyclic hormonal pattern.

 Elevated serum androgens are converted in the periphery to estrogens, mostly estrone.
 As conversion occurs primarily in the stromal cells of adipose tissue, estrogen production will be augmented in obese PCOS patients.
-This conversion results in chronic feedback at the hypothalamus and pituitary gland, in contrast to the normal fluctuations in feedback observed in the presence of a growing follicle and rapidly changing levels of estradiol.
+This conversion results in chronic feedback at the hypothalamus and pituitary gland, in contrast to the normal fluctuations in feedback observed in the presence of a growing follicle and rapidly changing estradiol levels.
 Unopposed estrogen stimulation of the endometrium may lead to endometrial hyperplasia.

 History and Physical

-A complete history and physical exam are critical for diagnosis of PCOS.
-Two out of three diagnostic criteria rely on history and physical exam which includes menstrual history and features of hyperandrogenism.
-Additionally, PCOS represents a diagnosis of exclusion, identifying clinical presentation of other conditions should be done.
+A complete history and physical exam are critical for the diagnosis of PCOS.
+Two out of three diagnostic criteria rely on history and physical exam, including menstrual history and features of hyperandrogenism.
+Additionally, PCOS represents a diagnosis of exclusion, and identifying clinical presentation of other conditions should be done.

 Disorders that mimic the clinical features of PCOS should be excluded.
 These include thyroid disease, hyperprolactinemia, and non-classic congenital adrenal hyperplasia with 21-hydroxylase deficiency, for which measurement of serum 17-hydroxyprogesterone (17-OHP) should be done, which may require further testing with adrenocorticotropin stimulation test.